sebastian-code/Odin/INSTALL.md

 sudo -u postgres createdb <dbname>
 ```

+If you want to use MongoDB.
+Follow [this great presentation](http://staltz.github.io/djangoconfi-mongoengine/).
+It's important to note that many of the models need to be refactored to work.

 # Do some configs
 Rename the `odin/example_local_settings.py` to `odin/local_settings.py`.
 This will be your settings file.
 Adjust your database settings in `local_settings.py`.